Physical Education

 Pupils should be taught to:

-- Use running, jumping, throwing and catching in isolation and in combination
+• Use running, jumping, throwing and catching in isolation and in combination

-- Play competitive games, modified where appropriate [for example, badminton, basketball, cricket, football, hockey, netball, rounders and tennis], and apply basic principles suitable for attacking and defending
+• Play competitive games, modified where appropriate [for example, badminton, basketball, cricket, football, hockey, netball, rounders and tennis], and apply basic principles suitable for attacking and defending

-- Develop flexibility, strength, technique, control and balance [for example, through athletics and gymnastics]
+• Develop flexibility, strength, technique, control and balance [for example, through athletics and gymnastics]

-- Perform dances using a range of movement patterns
+• Perform dances using a range of movement patterns

-- Take part in outdoor and adventurous activity challenges both individually and within a team
+• Take part in outdoor and adventurous activity challenges both individually and within a team

-- Compare their performances with previous ones and demonstrate improvement to achieve their personal best.
+• Compare their performances with previous ones and demonstrate improvement to achieve their personal best.

-- Swimming and water safety
+• Swimming and water safety

-- Swim competently, confidently and proficiently over a distance of at least 25 metres
+• Swim competently, confidently and proficiently over a distance of at least 25 metres

-- Use a range of strokes effectively [for example, front crawl, backstroke and breaststroke]
+• Use a range of strokes effectively [for example, front crawl, backstroke and breaststroke]

-- Perform safe self-rescue in different water-based situations.
+• Perform safe self-rescue in different water-based situations.

 Implementation

-- Children also follow the PRIDE rules in PE and each letter of the PRIDE acronym is linked to the PE environment.
+• Children also follow the PRIDE rules in PE and each letter of the PRIDE acronym is linked to the PE environment.
 This builds character, makes children more understanding, improves resilience, tolerance, respect and makes the learning environment more conducive.

-- Nursery follows the new framework, both PE and EYFS lead work together to insure children explore their physical development.
-They take part in the daily mile every week and they have specific time in their timetable dedicated to physical exploration both indoor with games and movement as well as outdoor with ball games and gymnastics equipment where children can explore the fundamental movement skills.
+• Nursery follows the new framework, both PE and EYFS lead work together to insure children dedicate time to physical development.
+They have specific time in their timetable dedicated to physical activity exploration both indoor with games and movement.
+Children engage in story yoga in the morning as well as dance throughout the day.
+During their free flow time, there are a lot of opportunities for physical development with sports equipment where children can explore the fundamental movement skills such as ball and gymnastic skills: Balance, hand eye coordination, and agility.

 Impact

-- Having structured play in the playground at break and lunch time gives more children the opportunity to practice their sporting skills and this impacts their behaviour and levels of engagement in a more positive way and it also promotes our PRIDE rules.
+• Having structured play in the playground at break and lunch time gives more children the opportunity to practice their sporting skills and this impacts their behaviour and levels of engagement in a more positive way and it also promotes our PRIDE rules.
 Having more stimulating activities during breaks increases their physical activity and strengthens positive social links.

 All Students have received training on water confidence as well as how to swim effectively on three different strokes: Frontcrawl, Backstroke and Breastroke (body positioning, stroke development, full stroke and breathing)